 The Red Bluff Arch is an area of regional compression that encompasses multiple tectonic features in the area (DWR, 2014).
-It is a northeast-trending feature that encompasses the Red Bluff fault, the Inks Creek Fold System; and the Seven Mile, Tuscan Springs, Salt Creek, and Hooker Creek domes (DWR, 2014).
-The collection of features regionally creates a barrier to groundwater flow separating the Sacramento Valley Groundwater Basin from the Redding Area groundwater Basin (DWR, 2014).
+It is a northeast-trending feature that is made up of the Red Bluff fault, the Inks Creek Fold System; and the Seven Mile, Tuscan Springs, Salt Creek, and Hooker Creek domes (DWR, 2014).
+The collection of features regionally creates a barrier to groundwater flow separating the Sacramento Valley groundwater basin from the Redding Area groundwater basin (DWR, 2014).

-2.2.1.4 Soil Characteristics
+2.2.1.4.
+Soil Characteristics

 The characteristics of a soil influence the movement of surface water (e.g., water sourced from rainfall, stream flow, or anthropogenic activities such as irrigation).
 Coarse, porous soils promote infiltration of surface water, while relatively impermeable soils promote surface runoff.
 Chemical properties of a soil (e.g., salinity and pH) can alter the chemistry of water that percolates through it.
-Therefore, understanding the spatial variability of soil characteristics is important to conceptualize the hydrogeologic system of the Subbasin.
-Surficial soil property data were obtained from the Natural Resources Conservation Service (NRCS), US Department of Agriculture.
+Therefore, understanding of the spatial variability of soil characteristics is important to conceptualize the hydrogeologic system of the Subbasin.
+Surficial soil property data were obtained from the US Department of Agriculture's (USDA) Natural Resources Conservation Service (NRCS).
 NRCS soil surveys use soil "map units" to delineate geographical areas that have soils with similar characteristics.
 A "soil series" is a unique collection of map units.
-It represents a three-dimensional soil body that is composed of soils that have a relatively narrow set of properties.
+It represents a three-dimensional soil body that is composed of soils that have a relatively narrow range of properties.
 Detailed descriptions of soil map units and series are available in USDA Soil Survey Manual, Handbook No. 18 (Soil Science Division Staff, 2017).